-The previous discussion also unveils a series of directions in which the current RAS theory can be extended and strengthened, and some important open challenges that must be systematically addressed by the relevant research community to eventually materialize the control paradigm that is epitomized by Figure 3.
-Hence, when it comes to the behavioral RAS theory, one can consider the further development of the existing theory to address more complex classes and behaviors of the RAS taxonomy presented in the "The RAS Modeling Abstraction, the Corresponding Control Paradigmn and an RAS Taxonomy" section, than the usually studied class of disjunctive/conjunctive RAS.
-More specifically, while the currently existing results can provide liveness characterization and assessment for these broader RAS classes, there is a remaining need for methodology that will support the expedient synthesis of the maximally permissive DAP for these RASs or some pertinent approximations of this policy.
-One can also consider the extension of the basic RAS behavioral control problem addressed in this article by considering application environments that provide only partial observability of the underlying RAS function or systems that, due to their scale and/or structure, might require more distributed supervision than the centralized control scheme of Figure 3.
-The reactive or proactive accommodation of random capacity losses with respect to certain resources due to the occurrence of unexpected events is another issue that has received only limited attention in the current RAS literature.
-All these extensions can be formalized through relevant results in the existing DES theory, but it is also expected that, as in the case of the past developments, the special and rich structure of the RAS concept will enable customized analyses and solutions for this set of problems as well.
+ened, and some important open challenges that must be systematically addressed by the relevant research community in order to eventually materialize the control paradigm that is epitomized by Fig. 3.
+Hence, when it comes to the behavioral RAS theory, one can consider the further development of the existing theory in order to address more complex classes and behaviors of the RAS taxonomy presented in Section III, than the usually studied class of Disjunctive / Conjunctive RAS.
+More specifically, while the currently existing results can provide liveness characterization and assessment for these broader RAS classes, there is a remaining need for methodology that will support the expedient synthesis of the maximally permissive DAP for these RAS, or some pertinent approximations of this policy.
+One can also consider the extension of the basic RAS behavioral control problem addressed in this article by considering application environments that provide only partial observability of the underlying RAS function, or systems that, due to their scale and / or structure, might require more distributed supervision than the centralized control scheme of Fig. 3.
+Reactive or proactive accommodation of random capacity losses w.r.t. certain resources due to the occurrence of unexpected events is another issue that has received only limited attention in the current RAS literature.
+All these extensions can be formalized through relevant results in the existing DES theory, but it is also expected that, as in the case of the past developments, the special and rich structure of the RAS concept will enable customized analyses and solutions for this set of problems, as well.

-The RAS behavioral control problem can also be extended by extending the set of specifications that it addresses beyond the issue of deadlock avoidance and the establishment of nonblocking behavior.
-As a more concrete example of such an extension, one can consider the enforcement of a production ratio constraint for the manufacturing cell of Figure 1, stipulating that the two supported product types must be produced in lockstep or that the difference of the cumulative productions for these two products should observe certain bounds at any point in time.
+The RAS behavioral control problem can also be extended by extending the set of specifications that are addressed by it, beyond the issue of deadlock avoidance and the establishment of nonblocking behavior.
+As a more concrete example of such an extension, one can consider the enforcement of a "production ratio" constraint for the manufacturing cell of Fig. 1 stipulating that the two supported product types must be produced in lockstep, or that the difference of the cumulative productions for these two products should observe certain bounds, at any point in time.
 Then, one can seek to characterize and compute the maximally permissive policy that ensures the liveness of the considered RAS while observing this additional constraint.
-The resulting supervisory control problem can be addressed using the notion of fairness in the relevant DES theory, and a first set of results for this problem is provided in [23].
-Other behavioral constraints of a similar flavor can arise, for instance, by the need to observe certain formations or some patrolling procedures by a fleet of mobile agents and by the enforcement of aging and other priority schemes in the resource allocation taking place among the various threads of a multithreaded software.
-Recently, the work in [22] and [21] sought to extend the basic PN-based representation of the considered RAS to address time-related constraints.
+The resulting supervisory control problem can be addressed using the notion of "fairness" in the relevant DES theory, and a first set of results for this problem are provided in [23].
+Other behavioral constraints of similar flavor can arise, for instance, by the need of observing certain formations or some patrolling procedures by a fleet of mobile agents, and by the enforcement of "aging" and other priority schemes in the resource allocation taking place among the various threads of a multi-threaded software.
+Recently, the work of [22], [21] has sought to extend the basic Petri net-based representation of the considered RAS in order to address time-related constraints.